-- For purposes of the numerator, all Rhode Island receipts are counted including receipts of corporations that do not have Rhode Island nexus.
-(Please see table below.) - For purposes of the denominator, all gross receipts including, in this example, all overseas sales of all taxable members of the group are included.
+☐ For purposes of the numerator, all Rhode Island receipts are counted - including receipts of corporations that do not have Rhode Island nexus.
+(Please see table below.)
+For purposes of the denominator, all gross receipts - including in this example, all

+For purposes of the denominator, an gross receipts - including, in this example, an overseas sales of all taxable members of the group - are included.
 (Please see table below.)